codepath/android_guides/Design-Support-Library.md

 }
 ```

-To add the percent support library, you need to add this library:
+To add the percent support library, you need to add this statement:

 ```gradle
 dependencies {